adamtornhill/code-maat/README.md

       docker build -t code-maat-app .

+If this fails on your Apple Silicon change "clojure:alpine" to "clojure:latest" in the first line of the Dockerfile.

 Finally, if you want to use Code Maat as a library, then add the following line to your leiningen dependencies:

 	   [code-maat "1.0.1"]